 Special Tree Trimming and Pruning Concerns

 Though late fall and winter through early spring are generally the best times for tree trimming, some exceptions apply.

 As we have mentioned in a previous article, spring flowering trees should be pruned after they have flowered.
 This practice allows for the most blooms in the following year.
 More blooms lead to better aesthetic appeal and also aid in pollination.

 If a tree is damaged and at risk of falling or losing branches, a delay in action may lead to injury or property damage.
 Knowing what to look for is essential.
 Here is a short list of issues to look out for that could cause mean “now is the best time to prune” ANY time of year.

 - Weak, damaged, broken, or diseased branches and shrubs

 - Branches and shrubs hanging over or making contact with power lines, roofs, sheds, or other structures

 - Trees that lean at dangerous angles

-Call Stein Tree Service for Skilled Tree Trimming and Pruning in Wilmington, DE, and Nearby Areas
+Contact Stein Tree for Quality Tree Trimming and Shrub Pruning Services

 Stein has a permit to work in spotted lanternfly quarantine areas in Pennsylvania and Delaware.
 Tree Service Companies have to be trained in proper moving and disposal of materials to avoid spread of the spotted lanternfly and Stein has completed the training courses.